Kaunos Coinage By Russell A. Augustin, AU Capital Management, LLC ……

 The bottom of this object stands on the bedrock and was buried as a counterbalance to the top, which towered nearly eight feet in the air.
 While remaining accessible to worshippers in the fifth century BCE, it was eventually enclosed in walls and shrines to protect the sacred stone.
 With stone worship now having been confirmed in multiple aspects of life in Kaunos, there can be little doubt that the reverse of these coins depicts a sacred stone, likely the exact one uncovered inside the round building.

 This particular coin appears to show handles on both sides which may have been used to carry the sacred stone during processions prior to it being enclosed in its final shrine in the fourth century BCE.
 With artistry evolving and improving alongside the refinement of their beliefs, the dies became more intricate with this coin showing subtle depth to the conical shape rather than just a flat triangle as seen on earlier varieties.

 Many sacred stones are meteorites, believed to have been sent by the gods, and it is likely that the conical limestone encapsulated the original meteorite.
-As further evidence to the stone being a meteorite, the god Iris is known as the god of rainbows, noting her connection between the sky and earth, likely referring to the event of the meteorite falling.
-Meteorite impacts represented a confusing and important event which nearly every ancient culture has interpreted as a message or visit from the gods.
+As further evidence of the stone being a meteorite, the god Iris is known as the god of rainbows, noting her connection between the sky and earth and likely referring to the event of the meteorite falling.
+Meteorite impacts represented a confusing and important event that nearly every ancient culture interpreted as a message or visit from the gods.